 Singapore is really an amazing country simply because even their territory is small compared to other neighboring countries, they still compete economically and innovatively.
-In fact, Singapore was once listed as the most progressive country especially in Southeast Asia region.
+In fact, Singapore was once listed as the most progressive country especially in the Southeast Asia region.
 If I could choose 1 word to describe Singapore, I think it would be innovative.
-As grown in the busy and noisy streets of Manila, the moment I saw the city from a window pane of a train, I couldn’t help to compare the difference between Singapore and Manila especially in terms of convenient public transportation, buildings, other infrastructure and lastly their economic growth.
+As grew up in the busy and noisy streets of Manila, the moment I saw the city from a window pane of a train, I couldn’t help to compare the difference between Singapore and Manila especially in terms of convenient public transportation, buildings, other infrastructure and lastly their economic growth.
 The first question that comes to my mind is “Why?”.
 Why can’t we do it in the Philippines as in Singapore?
 Since we have more tourist destinations, attractions and places to visit here in the Philippines while they only have man-made attractions.
-The tourism industry is one of a strategy for growth and development isn’t it?
+The tourism industry is also one of the strategies for growth and development, isn’t it?

 Aside from being a progressive country in Asia, Singapore is also one of the safest Asian destinations.
-One thing that I noticed is their security.
-There are more CCTV cameras than security personnel in every public place especially inside the mall and even MRT station.
+Actually, the first thing that I’ve noticed.
+In fact, there are more CCTV cameras than security personnel in every public place especially inside the mall and even MRT station.
 They could even leave their belongings or gadgets in a food court without thinking that someone may get it.
 People are so disciplined.

 Despite being one of the most expensive city not only in Southeast Asia but also in the world, there is still a way especially for the first timers and budget travelers to minimize the expenses if you are just prepared and know how what to do, where to eat and where to go.

 OUR UNPLANNED TRAVEL